afondiel/Self-Driving-Cars-Specialization/Course1-Introduction-to-Self-Driving-Cars/course1-w4-notes.md

 - [A new linear tire model with varying parameters by Moad Kissai, Bruno Monsuez, Adriana Tapus, Didier Martinez](https://hal.archives-ouvertes.fr/hal-01690792/)

 ## Learn from Industry Expert
+-  New industry
+   -  New different way to solve problem
+- Challenge to build a scalable algorithms
+  - various wider inputs
+    - complexity interactions w/ the env
+- Do/try several experiments :
+  - Collecting datas
+  - trying all sensors (Strenghts vs Weakness)

 ### Challenges for the Industry
 ## Weekly assignment
 - OK